SolyaUk/SolyaUk/README.md

 ## ⚡ Validator

-I've been running a Solana validator since 2021 — with 0% commission on both inflation and MEV rewards.
+I've been running a Solana validator since 2021.
+Working now with 0% commission on both inflation and MEV rewards.
 The node is deliberately hosted in São Paulo, Brazil, outside the US/EU datacenter majority, to actually contribute to geographic decentralization of the network.

 DoubleZero connected · SFDP approved · Jito BAM · 0% MEV commission